Pilot Electrification of Deprived Rural African Villages with the use of Solar Generated Power

 The special feature of this project is not so much the endeavour to bring electricity to rural Africa through off-grid photovoltaic installations – there are currently hundreds of such projects on the continent – but rather that the installed power terminal is an innovation „made in Africa“.
 Whether this innovation really works better than products available on the market will hopefully be demonstrated in this project.
 At any rate, supporters and partners include professionals such as a professor at Fourah Bay College and the Department of Energy.
 The promising results of the first experiments have caused a real euphoria in Mohammed, his team and the many involved people from the villages.
 The other day he told us that he has to curb his friends by pointing out that they should be only concentrating for now on this pilot project, because what increasingly happens is that they now also come to him with proposals for inventions from completely different fields such as plant breeding.

 It is this spirit that we want to support and help to spread.
 So far, we have helped Mohamed to better present his project idea and to make it more concise.
 It has already led to a grant of 30,000 US$ from the UNDP-GEF program, which he can use to get started.
-We recently were also notified of a project support by the Hand in Hand-Funds.
+We recently were also notified of a project support by the Hand in Hand-Funds and also the EWS Schönau for the second phase.

 The project is so far supported by: